yangziheng110/ourproject/README.md

   wget "https://rndml-team-cv.obs.ru-moscow-1.hc.sbercloud.ru/datasets/easyportrait/experiments/models/fpn-fp-512.pth"
   ```

-## Usage

-### Important Notice

-- This code is provided for research purposes only.
-The author makes no warranties, express or implied, as to the accuracy, completeness, or fitness for a particular purpose of the code.
-Use this code at your own risk.

-- The author explicitly prohibits the use of this code for any malicious or illegal activities.
-By using this code, you agree to comply with all applicable laws and regulations, and you agree not to use it to harm others or to perform any actions that would be considered unethical or illegal.

-- The author will not be responsible for any damages, losses, or issues that arise from the use of this code.

-- Users are encouraged to use this code responsibly and ethically.

 ### Video Dataset
 [Here](https://drive.google.com/drive/folders/1E_8W805lioIznqbkvTQHWWi5IFXUG7Er?usp=drive_link) we provide two video clips used in our experiments, which are captured from YouTube.
 Please respect the original content creators' rights and comply with YouTube’s copyright policies in the usage.